valkey-io/valkey-doc/docs/reference/cluster-spec.md

 The second failure mode is unlikely to happen because master nodes unable to communicate with the majority of the other masters for enough time to be failed over will no longer accept writes, and when the partition is fixed writes are still refused for a small amount of time to allow other nodes to inform about configuration changes.
 This failure mode also requires that the client's routing table has not yet been updated.

 Writes targeting the minority side of a partition have a larger window in which to get lost.
-For example, Redis Cluster loses a non-trivial number of writes on partitions where there is a minority of masters and at least one or more clients, since all the writes sent to the masters may potentially get lost if the masters are failed over in the majority side.
+For example, Valkey Cluster loses a non-trivial number of writes on partitions where there is a minority of masters and at least one or more clients, since all the writes sent to the masters may potentially get lost if the masters are failed over in the majority side.

 Specifically, for a master to be failed over it must be unreachable by the majority of masters for at least `NODE_TIMEOUT`, so if the partition is fixed before that time, no writes are lost.
 When the partition lasts for more than `NODE_TIMEOUT`, all the writes performed in the minority side up to that point may be lost.
-However the minority side of a Redis Cluster will start refusing writes as soon as `NODE_TIMEOUT` time has elapsed without contact with the majority, so there is a maximum window after which the minority becomes no longer available.
+However the minority side of a Valkey Cluster will start refusing writes as soon as `NODE_TIMEOUT` time has elapsed without contact with the majority, so there is a maximum window after which the minority becomes no longer available.
 Hence, no writes are accepted or lost after that time.

 ### Availability

-Redis Cluster is not available in the minority side of the partition.
+Valkey Cluster is not available in the minority side of the partition.
 In the majority side of the partition assuming that there are at least the majority of masters and a replica for every unreachable master, the cluster becomes available again after `NODE_TIMEOUT` time plus a few more seconds required for a replica to get elected and failover its master (failovers are usually executed in a matter of 1 or 2 seconds).

-This means that Redis Cluster is designed to survive failures of a few nodes in the cluster, but it is not a suitable solution for applications that require availability in the event of large net splits.
+This means that Valkey Cluster is designed to survive failures of a few nodes in the cluster, but it is not a suitable solution for applications that require availability in the event of large net splits.

 In the example of a cluster composed of N master nodes where every node has a single replica, the majority side of the cluster will remain available as long as a single node is partitioned away, and will remain available with a probability of `1-(1/(N*2-1))` when two nodes are partitioned away (after the first node fails we are left with `N*2-1` nodes in total, and the probability of the only master without a replica to fail is `1/(N*2-1))`.

 For example, in a cluster with 5 nodes and a single replica per node, there is a `1/(5*2-1) = 11.11%` probability that after two nodes are partitioned away from the majority, the cluster will no longer be available.

-Thanks to a Redis Cluster feature called **replicas migration** the Cluster availability is improved in many real world scenarios by the fact that replicas migrate to orphaned masters (masters no longer having replicas).
+Thanks to a Valkey Cluster feature called **replicas migration** the Cluster availability is improved in many real world scenarios by the fact that replicas migrate to orphaned masters (masters no longer having replicas).
 So at every successful failure event, the cluster may reconfigure the replicas